Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Spatial discretisation: the Hermite basis

-we can equivalently regard $\Sigma^k$ as spaces of $L^2$-functions with appropriately decaying Hermite coefficients. \begin{remark} In numerical analysis literature (cf. \cite{Gauckler2011}) the space $\Sigma^k$ is sometimes denoted by $\widetilde{H}^k$, and in theoretical PDE literature by $H^{k,k}$. \end{remark} Naturally $\Sigma^k$ are Hilbert spaces and we list some of the central properties of $\Sigma^k$ (algebra properties, stable transforms and differentiation) in Appendices~\ref{app:properties_Sigma_k} \& \ref{sec:computing_with_hermite_expansions}.
-In particular, we note that the Laplacian operator can be applied stably and efficiently to a Hermite expanded function $f(x)=\sum_{m=0}^{M-1}\alpha_m\mathcal{H}_m(x)$ by computing, in one dimension,
+we can equivalently regard $\Sigma^k$ as spaces of $L^2$-functions with appropriately decaying Hermite coefficients. \begin{remark} In numerical analysis literature (cf. \cite{Gauckler2011}) the space $\Sigma^k$ is sometimes denoted by $\widetilde{H}^k$, and in theoretical PDE literature by $H^{k,k}$. \end{remark} Naturally, $\Sigma^k$ are Hilbert spaces and we list some of the central properties of $\Sigma^k$ (algebra properties, stable transforms and differentiation) in Appendices~\ref{app:properties_Sigma_k} \& \ref{sec:computing_with_hermite_expansions}.
+In particular, we note that the Laplacian operator can be applied stably and efficiently to a Hermite expanded function $f(x)=\sum_{m=0}^{M-1}\alpha_m\mathcal{H}_m(x)$ by computing, in one dimension, where $\bm{\delta}=(\delta_0,\dots,\delta_{M-1})$ are the Hermite coefficients of $\Delta f$, $\mathsf{T}$ is the transformation matrix from function values to coefficients and $D_{\lambda},D_{|x|^2}$ are two diagonal matrices (cf. \eqref{eqn:Hermite_coeffs_of_laplacian}) and with the standard tensor-product extension to higher dimensions.